 o

 Even today, the luxurious Lodge is Cloudcroft's lifeblood.
 It is an imposing Victorian structure that may or not be haunted (its elegant, white-cloth restaurant, Rebecca's, is, however, named after the resident ghost).
 Guests come in search of fresh mountain air, blue skies, high country solitude and inspiration.
 Cloudcroft's residents enjoy these things every day.

-The cost of living is 12% below the national average, and the median home price is $340,000, reflecting a 1% increase from a year ago.
+The cost of living is 10% below the national average, and the median home price is $350,000, reflecting a 1% increase from a year ago.
 Homes, many of which are cabins, are tucked in the forest.
+The only way in and out of town is via two-lane Highway 82.

+o